VivaanBradoo/studentManagement/README.md

-A system for managing student data written in C.
+A system for managing student data written in C language.